 This interesting building had been built by the 19 year old son of a brickmaker who had a sideline as a smuggler.

 It was a nice apartment with views over the sea.
 We kept it for about a year before buying a Captain’s house in Kaptensgatan.

 The key attraction of Skillinge to me was the scenery.
 The combination of long sandy beaches, dark blue sea and the rolling open landscape tended by the farming community.
 When the rape blooms bright yellow the effect is stunning

-The Village was split socially between the newcomers and the long-time residents.
+The Village was split socially between the newcomers and born and bred residents.
 The international set stuck very much together with only a few contacts around the edges.
 The long-time residents were topped by two families the Lancings and the Ekströms.

 The Lancings were the cultural pinnacle.
 Axel lancing, who had been a schoolteacher, published Den berusade spindeln a book of sailor’s stories in 2004 and died the same year.
 He was a prolific photographer.
 Some of his children still lived in the village.
 Maria Lancing was married to a Greek painter and produced decorated eggs.
 Anders, one of the sons, was a sea captain and Ola a goldsmith.

 Skillinge had one of Sweden’s largest commercial fleets at the end of the 19th century.
 Many of Skillinge’s men had travelled the world extensively as seamen.
 A friend who came from Borrby, a small town ten kilometres inland, said that Skillinge folk always considered themselves better than his farming community.

 A fish wholesaler and an estate agency was the Ekström’s claim to fame.
 Tom was a particularly driven man who had a passion for the local football team.
 He was the main sponsor and president of the club.

 Many of the houses in the village are owned as second homes.
 This had driven up prices which coursed frequent buying and selling and gave Tor Ekström the opportunity to build a successful Estate agency.